marynag/tableApp/README.md

 Table App is an application that will help users to display information with selected attributes.

 ## Features:
-* User can view an informaniton in tha table
+* User can view an information in tha table
-* User can edid selected columns in modal window
+* User can edit selected columns in modal window
-* User can remore selected attributes by clicking on "x"
+* User can remove selected attributes by clicking on "x"
-* User can select attributes from avaliable attributes using drag-and-drop
+* User can select attributes from available attributes using drag-and-drop
-* User can search avaliable attributes
+* User can search available attributes

 The app was created using React, Redux and yarn as package manager.